Loans

 • Parent PLUS Loans are eligible for consolidation once they are fully disbursed.

-• Private loans are not part of the federal loan consolidation program.
+• Private loans are not part of the Federal Loan Consolidation program.

 Why Consolidate?